mattermost/docs/source/developer/developer-flow.md

 ### Workflow ###

-Here's a general workflow a Mattermost developer working on our [platform repository](https://github.com/mattermost/platform) follows:
+Here's a general workflow a Mattermost developer working on our [mattermost-server](https://github.com/mattermost/mattermost-server) and [mattermost-webapp](https://github.com/mattermost/mattermost-webapp) repositories follows:

 1. Take a look at the [Repository structure](https://docs.mattermost.com/developer/developer-flow.html#repository-structure) to find out where to look for what you're working on.
 2. On your fork, create a branch `PLT-####` where #### is the ticket number if it is a [Jira](https://mattermost.atlassian.net) ticket, or `GH-####` if it is a GitHub Issue without a Jira ticket.